zuozhenggh/learning-library/analytics-library/oas-new/self-service-data-prep/self-service-data-prep.md

     !["repairedzipcode"](./images/repairedzipcode.png )

-7. Additionally I see that Oracle Analytics Server recommended enriching my dataset providing many geoname options, including City and State.
+7. Additionally I see that Oracle Analytics Server recommended enriching my dataset providing many geo-name options, including City and State.

-    Let’s enhance the dataset utilizing both the State and City recommendations for our analysis.
+    Let’s enhance the dataset by utilizing both the State and City recommendations for our analysis.

     From the recommendations panel, **Click** 'Enrich Zip Code with State, then 'Enrich Zip Code with City'.